If you are a current member of staff at the University of Bedfordshire, you are entitled to a full range of Library services on or off campus.

 - Wellcome Library

-If you wish to join the scheme please complete the application form to receive an M25 Access and Borrowing Scheme card.
-The application form is only available from your home library.
-This guide gives more information on your membership rights
+If you wish to join this scheme please receive an application form from your home library.
+This guide gives more information on your membership rights www.m25lib.ac.uk

 The main British Library site is in London on Euston Road next to Kings Cross and St Pancras railways stations.
 Getting to The British Library